Lars-DHondt-KUL/opensimAD-core/README.md

 #### Download OpenSim's source code modified to enable the use of algorithmic differentiation (OpenSim-AD-Core)

 * Clone the opensim-ad-core git repository.
 We'll assume you clone it into `C:/opensim-ad/opensim-ad-core`.
-  **Be careful that the repository is not on the `master` branch but on the `AD-recorder` branch.**
+  **Be careful that the repository is not on the `master` branch but on the `AD-recorder-matpy` branch.**

   Run the following in the command prompt :

-        git clone -b AD-recorder https://github.com/antoinefalisse/opensim-core.git C:/opensim-ad/opensim-ad-core
+        git clone -b AD-recorder-matpy https://github.com/Lars-DHondt-KUL/opensimAD-core.git C:/opensim-ad/opensim-ad-core

 #### [RECOMMENDED] Superbuild: download and build OpenSim dependencies
 1. Open the CMake GUI.